indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/CreatingRHELInstances.md

 14. Click **CONFIRM** to create the RHEL Instance.

 :::note
 It might take up to 5-8 minutes for the instance to create.
-You may use the Cloud Console during this time, but it is advised that you do not refresh the browser window.
+You may use the cloud console during this time, but it is advised that you do not refresh the browser window.
 :::

 Once ready, you get notified of this purchase on your registered email address.
 To access the newly created RHEL Instances, navigate to **Compute >** **RHEL Instances**.